onicagroup/hexagonal-example/README.md

 and thus an explicit interface isn't needed.
 If a second adapter is developed, that's when the on-demand need comes into play to ensure that the implementations maintain the same API.

+## Learn More

+There is much written about Hexagonal Architecture, from other perspectives.
+Here are a couple of good reads:

+- [Hexagonal Architecture: What Is It and How Does It Work?](https://blog.ndepend.com/hexagonal-architecture/)  with examples in C#
+- [Ready for changes with Hexagonal Architecture](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) - Netflix's journey from monolith